Last updated October 30, 2016

 Minimalist Baker was originally designed on Thesis and later designed on Thesis 2.0.
 I don’t know the whole story or what exactly happened, but this was one of those themes that had its glory days and then fell far behind.

 I wanted to still mention it as you can probably find other reviews claiming this is still such a great framework.
-Most of those recommendations are based on using Thesis 1.8.5, which was a great theme four years ago.
+Most of those recommendations are based on using Thesis 1.8.5, which was a great theme five or six years ago.
 Version 2.0 is much more difficult to use and deceptively complicated.

 All this to say, I would specifically not recommend using thesis.
 I’m not even going to link to it any longer as there’s no way I can suggest this as a reasonable option.